luka-dev/headless-task-server-php/README.md

 //$timings->getBeginAt()
 //$timings->getEndAt()

-//Here will be provided all output from `agent.output`
+//Here will be provided all output from `resolve`
 $output = $response->getOutput();
 ```